Frequently asked questions

 player+editor and Dictation engine.

-- Automatic transcription costs 10 cents per minute of audio and is available as optional $6-packs that you
+- Automatic transcription costs 10 cents per minute of audio and is available as an optional add-on you

 can purchase at any time during your license term.